danmbrown/city-of-whispers/Moves.md

 #### Reactions
 - You had to ask someone for directions; ask the Magistrate what they expect in return
 - You took extra time to evaluate the situation; ask the Magistrate what happens since you’re running late
-- You took a wrong turn; ask the Magistrate where you ended up
 - You had to retrace your steps; ask the Magistrate whose attention you attracted

 ### Ear to the Ground (Lore)